Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

-Despite many celebrated results in tensor data analysis under the low-rank formulation, such as tensor regression \citep{zhou2013tensor}, tensor completion \citep{gandy2011tensor,xia2020statistically}, tensor PCA \citep{zhang2018tensor}, and generalized tensor learning \citep{han2020optimal}, another important model, \emph{multiway tensor block model} (see Section \ref{sec:TBM} for its definition), has not been well studied yet.
-Figure~\ref{fig:model-illu} shows an order-3 tensor with a block structure, in which each of the modes is partitioned into several clusters.
-The goal is to identify the block structure (clustering), as well as to recover the whole tensor data (estimation), from a noisy observation.
-In comparison with the low-rankness \eqref{eq:Tucker-low-rank}, the discrete block structure is more interpretable because the loading matrix $\M_k$ encodes the clustering membership along the $k$th mode of the tensor.
+Figure~\ref{fig:model-illu} shows an example of multiway tensor block model for an order-3 tensor in which each of the modes is partitioned into several clusters.
+The goal is to identify the block structure (clustering), as well as to recover the whole tensor data (estimation), from observed data.
+In comparison with the low-rankness, the discrete block structure is more interpretable, because of the membership information encoded by loading matrices.
 The tensor block model and high-order clustering arise commonly in practical applications.
 For example, \begin{itemize} \item \emph{Multi-tissue Gene Expression Analysis.} Gene expression profiles such as scRNA-seq and microarrays are collected from multiple individuals across numbers of tissues~\citep{mele2015human,wang2019three}.
 Genes involved in the same biological function typically exhibit similar expressions for some group of tissues and individuals, while these expression values vary from group to group.
 Similarly, tissues/individuals exhibit clustering patterns due to the similarity therein.
-It is scientifically interesting to investigate the complex interactions among these three entities.
+Investigating the complex interactions among these three entities is of great scientific interest.

-\item \emph{Multilayer Network Analysis.} A multi-layer network consists of multiple undirected graphs (or adjacency matrices), where each graph represents the connection among the same set of vertices.
-The data is naturally organized as an order-3 tensor with the first two modes being vertices and the third mode being the contexts under which the graph is observed.
-Multilayer networks arise commonly in longitudinal study of network~\citep{lei2019consistentcommunity} and multi-relational data~\citep{nickel2011three}.
-While the community structure in each single-layer network has been widely analyzed in the literature, little work has studied the heterogeneous pattern across multiple layers.
-The connectivity within/between communities may change correspondingly as the context changes, and it is important to simultaneously obtain the clusters across different contexts.
+\item \emph{Multilayer Network Analysis.} Multilayer networks arise commonly in longitudinal studies of network~\citep{lei2019consistent} and multi-relational data~\citep{nickel2011three}.
+A multilayer network consists of multiple directed/undirected graphs (or adjacency matrices), where each graph represents the connection among the same set of vertices.
+The multilayer network data can be organized as an order-3 tensor with the first two modes being vertices and the third mode being the contexts under which the graph is observed.
+Depending on how the connection edges are encoded, the tensor entries can be either binary (indicating presence/absence of connection) or continuous (representing weighted connection strength).